 - Wait patiently.
 If your area has just been through a severe disaster, people with more severe damage will most likely be handled first.
 Keep in touch with your agent during your waiting period to get updates on how your homeowner's insurance claim is coming along.
 If you feel that you are not being treated fairly or your claim is being handled inappropriately you can contact your state insurance commissioner to file a complaint.
 Don't forget your loss-of-use coverage usually available in your homeowner's insurance policy that will cover reasonable living expenses if you cannot live in your home during repairs or have been denied access by a government order.

-REGISTRY OF DAMAGED AND DESTROYED PIANOS
+FILING INSURANCE CLAIMS FOR DAMAGED AND DESTROYED PIANOS